In this article I’m going to fix a front derailleur not shifting to the big ring, or at least not shifting smoothly.

 And then I looked at the front derailleur mount.
 Unlike the mounts I was used to I had a front derailleur bottom bracket mount.
 I’d never seen such a thing before and those mounts are only necessary on frames that have rear suspension and don’t support more standard round clamps that go onto the seat tube.

-The thing with this mount was that you could easily push it from side to side and there seemed to be a couple of millimeters between the seat tube and the mount, while it looked it should be flush against the frame.
+The thing with this mount was that you could easily push it from side to side and there seemed to be a couple of millimeters between the seat tube and the mount, while it looked like it should be flush against the frame.

 Either way, it didn’t look good.
 And no matter what I tried I just couldn’t get the chain to go on the big ring smoothly and consistently, no matter what I tried.